DylanMeeus/springboot_jwt_blog/_posts/2016-02-02-switching-from-social-logins-to-saml-in-minutes-with-auth0.markdown

 ---
 layout: post
-title: "Switching from Social Logins to SAML in Minutes with Auth0"
+title: "Switching from Social Authentication to SAML in Minutes with Auth0"
-description: <A SHORT DESCRIPTION OF THE POST>
+description: "Setting up SAML authentication with Auth0 is as easy as setting any social connection (like Google!)"
 date: 2016-02-02 10:00
 author:
   name: Kassandra Perch